Aeva/mollytime/README.md

  - Your operating system.
 The stock Linux kernel shipped in the Fedora distrobution seems fine.

  - Virtual synthesizers.
 TiMidity++ is known to introduce significant latency.
+The wavetable synthesizer included with Windows also introduces perceptible latency, but appears to be moderately playable.

  - Your hardware.
 The touch screen I have happens to be fine, but I can't make this guarantee for all hardware.